 Menu and Prices:

 The cuisine at Georges is, typically, classic French and fusion with heavy Asian accents.
-It's on the expensive side: you can expect to pay around 35-80 Euros per person (excluding wine-- please note that price ranges may change at any time).
+It's on the expensive side: you can expect to pay around 45 to 60 dollars per person (excluding wine).
 Many of the dishes are reminiscent of Californian cuisine, with an emphasis on fresh seasonal vegetables.
 There are plenty of options for vegetarians or otherwise-health-conscious eaters.
-Some typical menu items may include:
+Some typical dinner menu items currently include:

 The Setting and the Architecture: